sinch/nodejs-callbacks-demo/readme.md

 ```bash
 ngrok http 5500
 ```
-After starting ngrok you should see the dynamic domain name you where given, open a browser and point it to http://localhost:4040/ and you should see this.
+After starting ngrok you should see the dynamic domain name you were given.
+Open a browser and point it to http://localhost:4040/ and you should see this:
 ![](images/ngrokportal.png)
-Take not of the url, before I will hook up a real phonenumber number in the sinch portal I want to make sample request to the url head over to http://svaml.net/simulator to simulate a incoming call event
+Take note of the url.
+Before I connect up a real phone number in the Sinch portal, I want to make a sample request to the url.
+Head over to http://svaml.net/simulator to simulate an incoming call event.
 ![](images/svamlnet.png)
-Change the url to url from ngrok. hit test and you now you should see  in your http://localhost:4040/ what was posted to the server and what the respone was.
-In this case all was good so no problem there.
-But the awesome thing is when stuff dont work as you wanted.
-You can then use your favorite node debugger and step thru code from real integration traffic.
+Change the url to the ngrok url.
+Hit test and you should now see what was posted to the server and what the response was in your http://localhost:4040/.
+Everything looks good!
+If something's not working the way you wanted, you can use your favorite node debugger and step thru code from real integration traffic.
+Awesome, right?

 ## Wrapping up
-To  wrap this baby up lets add a number to sweden as I mentioned in the beginning.
+Let's wrap this up and add a number to Sweden as I mentioned at the start.

-To make this happen you need to have an application in the Sinch dashboard and a phone number (DM me @cjsinch if you need some more test credits)
+To make this happen you must have an application in the Sinch dashboard and a phone number (DM me @cjsinch if you need some more test credits)
 1. Rent a number with voice capability in the [rent number](https://www.sinch.com/dashboard/#/numbers)
-2. Go to your app [https://www.sinch.com/dashboard/#/apps](https://www.sinch.com/dashboard/#/apps) or create one if you dont have one.
+2. Go to your app [https://www.sinch.com/dashboard/#/apps](https://www.sinch.com/dashboard/#/apps) or create one
-3. Configure teh voice tab by adding your newly rented number and add your ngrok url
+3. Configure the voice tab by adding your newly rented number and add your ngrok url
 ![](images/sinchdashboard.png)

-Call the number and start seeing real live requests from the sinch plattform.
+Call the number and start seeing real live requests from the Sinch plattform.

 Hope you found this helpful and if you have any questions dm me on @cjsinch